Spectral decomposition of atomic structures in heterogeneous cryo-EM: The method

-We here formulate the minimization problem that we use to estimate the coefficients $A$ and $B$ in the spectral decomposition \eqref{spectral decomp approx}.
-As mentioned in the introduction, in this work we are interested in recovering the structural heterogeneity of the macromolecule, and therefore we assume that the position and the orientation of the particles have been already estimated, for instance, by using existent methods such as RELION \cite{scheres2012relion}.
+As mentioned in the introduction, in this work we are interested in recovering the conformational heterogeneity of the macromolecule.
+More precisely, we want to estimate the deformation of the given atomic model in each cryo-EM image, i.e. the increments $\Delta_{\Theta,i}$ and $\Delta_{\Psi,i}$ for each particle $i\in \{1, \ldots, n\}$.
+Therefore we assume that the position and the orientation of the particles have been already estimated, for instance, by using existent methods such as RELION \cite{scheres2012relion}.

 \begin{assumption} For each 2D image in the cryo-EM dataset $\{ Y_i\}_{i=1}^n$, we know the 3D orientation and the position of the underlying particle, i.e. we know the parameters $\hat{z}_i$ and $\hat{F}_i$ associated to each particle $u_i$. \end{assumption}